Simple and Powerful Ways to Use Tea Tree Essential Oil in One Minute

 Toes and Fingers – add a few drops of tea tree oil to cuticle cream or spray to maintain nail and cuticle health.

 Multi-Purpose Cleaner – Add 4-8 drops of tea tree oil to a gallon of water and clean kitchen surfaces, floors, windows, bathroom fixtures.
-Some have reported that tea tree oil can help prevent soap build up on shower doors.
-I prefer using Thieves Household cleaner, which contains tea tree oil, because it mixes better with water and cleans amazingly well along with the other oils in this blend.
+Some have reported that tea tree oil can help prevent soap buildup on shower doors.
+Therefore, I prefer using Thieves Household cleaner, which contains tea tree oil because it mixes better with water and cleans amazingly well along with the other oils in this blend.

 Tooth Brush Cleaner – Apply a drop of this oil to toothbrush head after several brushings.
-This will help keep your brush cleaner and odor free.
+Then this will help keep your brush cleaner and odor free.

 Diaper pail odor – Add a few drops of tea tree oil to a spray bottle with water.
-Spray this in diaper pail for a chemical-free and fresh smelling way to eliminate diaper pail odor.
+Then spray this in diaper pail for a chemical-free and fresh smelling way to eliminate diaper pail odor.

 Tea Tree Oil Shampoo

 Make your own shampoo with this recipe: